HanumathRao/StarBench/README.md

 ```

 2. Clone the repository of the StarBench.
+3. Set environment variable BENCH to the new repository.
-3. change the location of the data in load.sql of corresponding database locations.
+4. change the location of the data in load.sql of corresponding database locations.
    This repository has following directories
    mysql
       tpch